southrop/KanColleViewer/README.md

 KanColleViewer
 --

-This is a browser of sorts for KanColle.
+This is a browser/tool of sorts to make playing KanColle easier.
-It's a tool to make playing KanColle easier.
+It is primarily developed by [@Grabacr07](https://twitter.com/Grabacr07)

 ### About the Project
 The tool uses WPF's web browser control to display the game and FiddlerCore to capture communication data.